SeroffiM/notionTest/README.md

    `git clone https://github.com/SeroffiM/notionTest.git`
 2. Navigate to the project's root directory:
    `cd notionTest`
-   Or download Zip Archive from the link above, unzip it and open root directory in your terminal
 3. Install the dependencies:
    Using Yarn:
    `yarn install`

+Also you can download Zip Archive from the link above, unzip it, open root directory in your terminal and install the dependencies as mentioned above

 ## Development